How to Find - Affordable Housing and Financial Help for Rent or Utilities

 |Description (Service)||This topic record explains different types of housing and how to apply, and is an index to other housing-related records in this database.

-* Subsidized (below-market-rent or rent-geared-to-income) units, for people who meet low-income criteria
+* subsidized (rent-geared-to-income or below-market-rent) units, for people who meet low-income criteria

-* Market rent units, for people of any income
+* some also have market rent units, open to people of any income

 * some nonprofit housing communities are exclusively for seniors or people with disabilities, and some provide supportive services, such as meals, personal support, etc.

-Some nonprofit housing is owned by Halton Region through the Halton Community Housing Corporation (this was formerly called public housing or Ontario Housing), and some is owned by other nonprofit organizations and charities. * the complete list of both types may be found at Halton Region's Search Subsidized Housing Communities page
+* some nonprofit housing is owned by Halton Region government (what was formerly called public housing or Ontario Housing) and some is owned by other nonprofit organizations and charities